Vision-Based Mobile App GUI Testing: A Survey: Challenges Opportunities of Vision-based GUI Testing

 \subsection{Large Language Model Utilization in GUI Testing}

 Large Language Models (LLMs) refer to high-capacity models with massive parameters and complex architectures used for deep learning tasks.
-They can understand and generate natural language text, as well as process multimodal information such as images, videos, audio, \etc In recent years, LLMs have achieved remarkable achievements in the field of NLP, such as GPT, LLaMA, \etc These LLMs can handle not only pure text tasks such as text classification, text summarization, text generation, \etc, but also solve visual tasks such as image classification, image generation, image segmentation, \etc, through context learning.
-These visual tasks can help LLMs analyze and understand app GUI, thereby achieving automated testing of GUIs.

-However, LLM still has many challenges in being applied to GUI testing.
+They can understand and generate natural language text, as well as process multimodal information such as images, videos, audio, \etc In recent years, LLMs have achieved remarkable achievements in the field of NLP, such as GPT, LLaMA, \etc However, LLMs still have many challenges in being applied to GUI testing.
 The outputs of LLMs are often highly complex natural language expressions, and it can become very complicated for the automated approaches to understand and interpret these outputs.
 LLMs are usually pre-trained on a wide range of corpora, so their understanding may be relatively generalized and difficult to adapt to the testing requirements of a specific domain.
 In addition, designing test cases requires matching the output of the LLMs with the expected GUI behavior, which may involve efficient generation of test cases, automated execution, and verification of the results.
 Designing test cases with high coverage and capable of capturing diverse GUI behaviors is a non-trivial task.